top of page

 Our organic farmed Comfrey leaf double infused oil ...
 Comfrey Leaf Oil has been used since at least the 4th century medicinally & It is now used ONLY for external use.
 Herbalists & Folk remedy medicine makers would bind Comfrey leaves and roots in poultices, then apply those poultices to the skin to treat injuries.
 The first European settlers of North America considered Comfrey so indispensable, they carried it on their journey across the Atlantic in the 1600s.
 Comfrey is also known as 'Bone-Knit' for it's ability to promote speedy healing of osteo breaks and fractures.
 Comfrey has a centuries-old tradition as a medicinal plant.
 Today, multiple randomized controlled trials have demonstrated the efficacy and safety of topical Comfrey preparations for the topical treatment of pain, inflammation and swelling of muscles and joints in degenerative arthritis, acute myalgia in the back, sprains, closed contusions and strains after sports injuries and accidents, in adults and also in children aged 3 or 4 years and over.
 As well as pulled muscles and ligaments, fractures, sprains, strains, and osteoarthritis.

-Comfrey is so effective at supporting cell proliferation that one actually has to be mindful in using it - Comfrey can be used on shallow abrasions/scrapes or wounds but not on very deep cuts or lacerations until the skin has closed and there is no chance of infection.
+Comfrey is so effective at supporting cell proliferation that one actually has to be mindful in using it - Comfrey is not to be used on open abrasions/scrapes or wounds and not on cuts or lacerations until the skin has closed and there is no chance of infection.

 Comfrey leaf can be applied directly as a prepared leaf poultice, an infused oil, infused oil added to creams or formulated into a salve.

-Organic Comfrey Leaf Grapeseed Oil - DOUBLE infused - 250 ml - clear glass bottle.
+Organic Comfrey Leaf INFUSED Organic cold pressed Grapeseed Oil - 250 ml - clear glass bottle.

 NOTE: